alex-lvl/git-practice/README.md

 #### git rebase -i HEAD~3

 Rebase allows us to change history ranging from the latest commit to a distant commit. `git rebase -i HEAD~3` allows us to edit the last 3 commits in our branch.
 This command allows us to perform multiple actions from pick, edit, remove, and more.
-For this case, we want to squash commits E, F, and G to make our git tree a little cleaner with rebase.
-Here are a few more ways rebase can change history
+For this case, we want to use squash to join commits E, F, and G to make our git tree a little cleaner with rebase.
+Here are a few more ways rebase can change history:

 - Change our most recent commit
 - Change multiple commit messages